Maanshan Anhui, China Travel Guide

 Be aware of your home country's customs regulations for importing certain goods, especially food products, to avoid issues.

-A modern hub for domestic and multinational brands, department stores, and entertainment.
+A modern hub for domestic and multinational brands, large retail stores, and entertainment.

 Offers a diverse range of shopping, dining, and leisure activities.